Joseph Margolis

 Joseph Zalman Margolis (May 16, 1924 – June 8, 2021) was an American philosopher.
 A radical historicist, he authored many books critical of the central assumptions of Western philosophy, and elaborated a robust form of relativism.

 His philosophical affinities included Protagoras, Hegel, C. S. Peirce, Dewey, Wittgenstein, and W.V.
 Quine.

 Biography

 Joseph Margolis was the son of Jewish immigrants from central Europe.
 His father, a dentist, read widely in literature and was proficient in four languages.

 Margolis served in World War II as a paratrooper and was wounded during the Battle of the Bulge, where he lost his only brother, a twin.
 He studied at Columbia University, earning the M.A.
 (1950) and Ph.D.
 (1953) in philosophy.
 His contemporaries at Columbia have included the philosophers Arthur C. Danto and Marx W. Wartofsky.

 Margolis taught at numerous universities in the United States and Canada and was invited to lecture throughout Europe, in Japan, New Zealand, and South Africa.
-Since 1991, he held the Laura H. Carnell Chair of Philosophy at Temple University.
+Beginning in 1991, he held the Laura H. Carnell Chair of Philosophy at Temple University.

 In 1973 Margolis was one of the signers of the Humanist Manifesto II.

 Margolis died in June 2021 at the age of 97.